Phonetic transcription: Aspects of alphabetic transcription

 Strictly speaking, it is not possible to have a distinction between "broad" and "narrow" within phonemic transcription, since the symbols chosen represent only sounds that have been shown to be distinctive.
 However, the symbols themselves may be more or less explicit about their phonetic realization.
 A frequently cited example is the symbol chosen for the English consonant at the beginning of the words 'rue', 'rye', 'red': this is frequently transcribed as /r/, despite the symbol suggesting an association with the IPA symbol [r] which is used for a tongue-tip trill.
 It is equally possible within a phonemic transcription to use the symbol /ɹ/, which in IPA usage refers to an alveolar approximant; this is the more common realization for English pronunciation in America and England.
-Phonemic symbols will frequently be chosen to avoid diacritics as much as possible, under a 'one sound one symbol' policy, or may even be restricted to the ASCII symbols of a typical keyboard, as in the SAMPA alphabet.
+Phonemic symbols will frequently be chosen to avoid diacritics as much as possible, under a 'one sound one symbol' policy, or may even be restricted to the ASCII symbols of a typical keyboard, as in the SAMPA recoding of the IPA.
 For example, the English word church may be transcribed as /ˈtʃɝːtʃ/, a close approximation of its actual pronunciation, or more abstractly as /ˈcrc/, which is easier to type.
 Phonemic symbols should always be backed up by an explanation of their use and meaning, especially when they are as divergent from actual pronunciation as /ˈcrc/.

 Occasionally a transcription will be enclosed in pipes ("| |").
 This goes beyond phonology into morphological analysis.
 For example, the words pets and beds could be transcribed phonetically as [pʰɛʔts] and [b̥ɛd̥z̥] (in a fairly narrow transcription), and phonemically as /pɛts/ and /bɛdz/.
 Because /s/ and /z/ are separate phonemes in English, they receive separate symbols in the phonemic analysis.
 However, a native English speaker would recognize that underneath this, they represent the same plural ending.
 This can be indicated with the pipe notation.
 If the plural ending is thought to be essentially an s, as English spelling would suggest, the words can be transcribed |pɛts| and |bɛds|.
 If it is essentially a z, these would be |pɛtz| and |bɛdz|.